Kaleidoscope School COVID-19 Protocol Fall, 2021

 If the original sick household member tests positive for COVID-19, that person must stay home and isolate.
 At that time all household members would be considered close contacts and must also quarantine.

-- If the governor requires a state or county wide “stay at home” order, we would close.
-Any tuition paid for Summer Camp Sessions that need to be cancelled for this reason would either be refunded, or applied to school year tuition.
+- If the governor requires a state or county wide “stay at home” order, we would close, and pivot to a distance-learning program.

-- If a child/teacher is absent (or sent home) from school due to illness consistent with COVID symptoms, they may return after:
+- If a child/teacher is absent (or sent home) from school due to illness/symptoms consistent with COVID symptoms, they may return after:

--If they have had a negative COVID test, they may return as soon as they are fever free for at least 24 hours, and symptoms have improved.
+-If they have had a negative COVID test, they may return as soon as they are fever free for at least 24 hours, and have had no symptoms for 24 hours.

 -if they have not had a COVID test, they must stay home for 10 days from the onset of symptoms.
 After that 10 days, they may return when symptoms have improved and are fever free for at least 24 hours.